whatshap/whatshap/.github/issue_template.md

 - How you installed the tool (conda, pip)
 - Which command-line parameters you used

-If you want to show an error message, please avoid screenshots and copy and paste the actual text instead.
+If you want to show an error message, please copy and paste the text.
+Avoid pasting a screenshot.

 Feel free to delete this text before submitting your issue.
 -->